What is GoSearch?

 How to remove redirects originating from GoSearch on your computer?

 GoSearch is an unwanted software application that usually comes as an internet browser extension on your Google Chrome, Firefox, Edge and other internet browsers.
 GoSearch may generate various advertisements.
 If you have stumbled upon this extension on your Mac, we strongly recommend that you read this post.
-Note that advertisements displayed by it might cause numerous unsafe sites to appear as a result of the ads.
+Note that advertisements displayed by it might cause numerous unsafe pages to appear as a result of the ads.

 |Type||Browser Hijacker/PUP for Mac|

 |Short Description||Aims to modify the settings on your web browser in order to get it to cause browser redirects and display different advertisements.|

 |Symptoms||Your web browser begins to display various types of online advertisements, which results in slowing down of your machine.|

 |Distribution Method||Bundled downloads.
 Web pages which may advertise it.|